Maybe you’ve just bought a whole bunch of miso on offer, and now you’re wondering how you should store it.

 Your unopened miso may retain its best quality for a few months after that date.
 In case the date of production is mentioned, you can assume that you can enjoy good quality miso for a year or more from that date.

 After that, the paste may not get spoiled, but its quality may decrease and not be as tasty as before.
 It is because the process of fermentation continues slowly.

 Miso can last approximately 3-6 months after the best-before date as long as it’s kept in the refrigerator (unless the packaging says otherwise).

 One last thing: The shelf life of light-colored miso is shorter compared to dark-colored miso.
 So opt for the latter if you want your miso to last!

 The Bottom Line On Miso

 Miso contains salt, is fermented, and is a preservative, so its shelf life is long.
 If you keep it in a tightly sealed container in the fridge, there are fewer chances of miso going bad.

-The best part is that it is fit to be used even after the best-before date!
+The good thing is that it can still be used past the expiration date!